What is Baseball5...?

 Description of play

-Once the hitter puts the ball in play, he or she must run to first base.
+Once the hitter puts the ball in play, they must run to first base.

-During the game, the runners can leave their base only when the ball is put into play (hit)
+During the game, the runners can leave their base only when the ball is "hit" into play by a teammate.

 A run is scored when the runner circles the bases to home plate without being called out.